 Can be stubborn about training

 More Dog Breeds and Further Research

 If you think the silky terrier is the right dog breed for you, be sure to do your research before getting one.
-Seek advice from veterinarians and pet professionals.
-Talk to other silky terrier owners, reputable breeders, and small dog rescue groups to learn more.
+Seek advice from veterinarians and other pet professionals.
+Also, talk to silky terrier owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, check out:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 What's the difference between silky terriers and Yorkshire terriers?

 Silky and Yorkshire terriers do look quite similar, as they are closely related.
 However, silky terriers tend to be slightly larger than Yorkies.
 And their head is wedge-shaped while the head of a Yorkie is more rounded.

 Silky terriers are moderately good with children and would be best for a household with respectful older children.
 However, they might be too feisty and not gentle enough around young children.

 Silky terriers can do fine in an apartment if they get outside for sufficient exercise each day.
 However, they are prone to barking, which might disrupt nearby neighbors.